 This is what WE spent!

 You can obviously spend less and you can also spend more.
-We have guilty pleasures like coffee that we don’t mind splurging on because it’s our favorite thing!
-Our cost of living in Merida Mexico was definitely over-budget but we also didn’t necessarily hold back.
+We have guilty pleasures (like coffee) that we don’t mind splurging on because it’s our favorite thing!
+Our cost of living in Merida Mexico was definitely over budget, but we also didn’t necessarily hold back.
 That’s on us!

 We definitely believe you can live in Merida for much less but it all depends on how you want your lifestyle to be.

-We’ve decided to also show the cost to get to Merida, Mexico so you know generally what to expect.
+We’ve also decided to also show the cost to get to Merida, Mexico so you know generally what to expect.

 Flight Cost to Merida, Mexico – $244

 We took a Turkish Airlines flight from Athens, Greece to Mexico City and booked a separate ticket from Mexico City to Merida.
-I’ll only share the flight cost from Mexico city to Merida.
+I’ll only share the flight cost from Mexico City to Merida.

 We flew Viva Aerobus and the total cost for 2 people with 2 checked luggage was $244 for a one-way ticket.
-We always travel with 1 backpack and 1 50lb suitcase each.
-This means we usually have to pay extra to check our digital nomad luggage which can bring the cost up significantly.
+We always travel with 1 backpack and 1 50lb (23kg) suitcase each.
+This means we usually have to pay extra to check in our digital nomad luggage which can bring the cost up significantly.

-We took an Uber from Merida Airport to our Airbnb in the Benito Juarez Norte neighborhood.
+We took an Uber from Merida Airport to our Airbnb apartment in the Benito Juarez Norte neighborhood.
 We paid $14.73 for a 25-minute ride.
 I honestly can’t recommend Uber from the airport.
 It’s technically not allowed so the drivers will ask you to walk 15 minutes away to the major highway.
 If you don’t have a lot of bags – this is a good option but we had to lug all our luggage which wasn’t fun after a 20-hour travel day.

 OVERVIEW: Cost of Living Merida, Mexico For Digital Nomads